argoproj/argo-cd/docs/operator-manual/rbac.md

 #### The `override` action

-When granted along with the `sync` action, the override action will allow a user to synchronize local manifest to the Application.
+When granted along with the `sync` action, the override action will allow a user to synchronize local manifests to the Application.
 These manifests will be used instead of the configured source, until the next sync is performed.

 ### The `applicationsets` resource